bindeman/scheduler/frontend/src/README.md

 ## Purpose

-Display when live, past, future events are occuring in a timeline fashion.
+Display when live, past, future events are occurring in a timeline fashion.

-## Demo

-View the demo at https://material-ui.com/getting-started/templates/dashboard/.